idaholab/Location-Generalizer/README.md

 ***Monitoring Progress***

 The software has a verbosity setting that allows the user to change how much information is written to the screen as the software runs.
 The verbosity setting defaults to 0.
-While the software is running, the user can hit the `v` key to toggle between verbosity settings 0, 1, and 2.
+This setting can be changed in the locationGeneralizer.yml configuration file to 0, 1, or 2.

 When verbosity = 0, the software will display the group of VehicleIDs currently being processed (recall that the software processes batches of 200 vehicles).
 It will also display the VehicleID of the last vehicle to complete processing if the process stopped and is restarted.